 As we age, the facets can become larger and may, or may not, press into the nerves.
 This may, or may not, cause pain in the legs or back.

 These two terms refer to bones slipping over one another.
 Everywhere in the spine the bones should be aligned.
 As we age, the ligaments holding the bones in place can loosen and allow the bones to slip.
-This can also occur from a fracture.
-In either case, this condition may or may not be symptomatic, however over time this condition commonly requires intervention.
+This can also occur from a fracture, either congenitally or from trauma.
+In either case, this condition may or may not be symptomatic.
+In some scenarios, surgery may be beneficial.

 Stenosis refers to a situation in which a space is made smaller.
 It’s a very general term.
 The central canal where the nerves reside within the spine can become smaller, causing central stenosis.
 The foramen where the nerves exit the spine can become smaller, causing foraminal stenosis.
 Anything from a disc bulge to an osteophyte to ligamentum hypertrophy to facet hypertrophy to spondylolisthesis can cause central or foraminal stenosis.
 Whether or not this causes symptoms depends on the degree of stenosis and if the stenosis is causing inflammation of the nerves.
 Surprisingly, severe central or foraminal stenosis can be asymptomatic.

 In summary, the MRI findings do not determine whether or not symptoms are occurring.
-A person’s MRI can appear fairly normal and they can be in terrible pain.
-On the other hand, a person can be asymptomatic with an MRI showing awful disc extrusion, hypertrophies and spondylolisthesis.
+A person’s MRI can appear fairly normal and they can be in terrible pain or even have weakness and/ or numbness.
+On the other hand, a person can be asymptomatic with an MRI showing awful nerve compression from a disc herniation, hypertrophy or spondylolisthesis.
 The way we accurately treat patients is by correlating their symptoms to specific changes in their MRI.

-It is imperative that the patient understands the cause of their symptoms and the treatment options.
+It is imperative that the patient understands possible causes of their symptoms and the treatment options.
 If you have an MRI showing changes, it is recommended you meet with a spine specialist to see if these changes can explain your symptoms.